10xSebastian/tesseract/README.md

 ### Single responsibility

-A class should have responsibility over only a single part of your system:
+A class should have responsibility over only a single part of your system.

+**Responsible for one thing:**
 ```css
 .padding-all-medium {
   padding: 15px;